 Having trouble sleeping lately?
 Join the club.
 In a May 2020 survey from SleepStandards, 98 percent of people reported experiencing new sleep problems since the novel coronavirus pandemic, thanks to anxiety, insomnia, loneliness, nightmares and an inconsistent schedule.

-And that's unfortunate because getting 7 to 9 hours of shut-eye a night is associated with tons of amazing health benefits.
+And that's unfortunate, because getting seven to nine hours of shut-eye a night is associated with tons of amazing health benefits.
 Chief among them, according to the National Sleep Foundation, is improved immunity, which we could all use an extra boost of right now.

 The good news: There's an app for that.
-It turns out your phone can be a portal to all kinds of sleep enhancing tools, from reducing snoring to overcoming insomnia.
-We asked sleep experts to divulge their favorite mobile apps that actually work to score you better zzzs.
+It turns out your phone can be a portal to all kinds of slumber-enhancing tools, from reducing snoring to overcoming insomnia.
+We asked the experts to divulge their favorite mobile sleep apps that actually work to score you better zzzs.

 Wait, Aren't Phones Bad for Sleep?